 Parents, alumni, and visitors to the school are welcome.
-All visitors must first report to the guard house for a visitor badge which should be worn while on campus - then to the Counseling Office.
 Students who wish to have a friend visit school must apply to the Principal for permission with a letter from parents, at least one day in advance.
 Visitors may not attend classes unless arrangements are approved in advance, and therefore should only visit during lunch and/or study periods.